-In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40); Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, which explicitly requires management of a company to evaluate whether there is substantial doubt about a company's ability to continue as a going concern and to provide related footnote disclosure in certain circumstances.
-This guidance will be effective for interim and annual reporting periods beginning

-January 1, 2017, with early adoption permitted.
-We are evaluating the impact that the adoption of this guidance will have, if any, on our financial statements and disclosures.
+In August 2014, the FASB amended guidance relating to the presentation and disclosure of the uncertainties of an entity's ability to continue as a going concern.
+This guidance explicitly requires management of a company to evaluate whether there is substantial doubt about a company's ability to continue as a going concern and to provide related footnote disclosure in certain circumstances.
+This guidance is effective for annual reporting periods ending after December 15, 2016, and for annual and interim periods beginning thereafter, with early adoption permitted.
+We are evaluating the impact that the adoption of this standard will have, if any, on our financial statements and disclosures.